geeksambhu/ShivaGaire_lp_set-5/README.md

 Find the largest palindrome made from the product of two 3-digit numbers.
 ![UML diagram of the object; w/ private data and public API](images/q2_block_diagram.png)

+## Q3

+** Test Case Scenario**
+For application In the division calculator Input 1 and Input 2 is divisor, When clicked on Divide button, it should perform division of two number specified in the two fields and should show result on result box.